saros-project/saros/docs/documentation/how-tos/change-colors.md

 * Select the entry you would like to change.
 * Make sure to change the color of all entries of one user:
   * `Saros User 1 Contribution` - Defines how the changes of user 1 are highlighted.
-  * `Saros User 1 Selection` - Defines how the code is highlighted selected by user 1.
+  * `Saros User 1 Selection` - Defines how the code selected by user 1 is highlighted.
   * `Saros User 1 Viewport` - Defines how the viewport of user 1 is highlighted.

 {% endcapture %}